(To search for keywords, use ⌘F on Macs and ⌃F on Windows.)

 • * Provide as much detail and concrete information as possible, your donor will use this letter to claim a tax-deduction.
 The IRS requires detailed information to allow the deduction.

-The donation of time or professional services are considered volunteer work and are non-deductible by law as per IRS regulations.
+The IRS does not consider the donation of time or professional services to be tax-deductible, they consider this volunteer work.
 The IRS determines what is and is not deductible, these are not TFC rules.

 The IRS requires TFC to collect the legal name and email address for each donor.
 For donors over $1000 in a fiscal year a mailing address is also required.
 Every donation must have a real name to go with it, the IRS does not accept nicknames.
 It is the responsibility of the project to collect this information from their donors, TFC does not contact your private donors on behalf of projects.
 TFC can release funds once required donor information is on file.
 Donor information will appear on their tax receipt.